nvmwill/nexmo-developer/_blog/blogposts/en/gitops-workflows-with-github-actions-at-vonage.md

 ### Research and Requirements

-Initially, we researched GitOps (given this was our first practical exposure to GitOps) and performed a spike to trial a few different methods.
-Given the nature of our requirements and the inevitable constraints at work, we chose to adopt the event-driven model of GitHub Actions with a combination of cloud-native CLI tools, to allow us to control updates into the cloud-hosted infrastructure (in this case CDNs, serverless code functions, and a NoSQL DB).
+Since this was our first practical exposure to GitOps, we carried out some initial research into the GitOps framework and performed a spike to trial a few different approaches.
+Given the nature of our requirements and the inevitable constraints at work, we chose to adopt the [event-driven model of GitHub Actions](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows) with a combination of cloud-native CLI tools, to allow us to control updates into the cloud-hosted infrastructure (in this case Content Delivery Networks, serverless code functions, and a NoSQL Database).

 Once we were confident GitOps was a viable solution, we refined our requirements:
-- Improve security posture by adhering to the Least Privilege and Separation of Duties
+- Improve security posture by adhering to the principles of Least Privilege and Separation of Duties
 - Provide timely deployment feedback to developers
 - Reduce deployment friction and thereby improve deployment times and DevEx
 - Support deployment metrics
 - Use maintainable GitOps CI/CD pipelines
 - Horizontal scalability (seamless integration of new applications into the GitOps pipeline)
-- Leverage and enhance internal tooling where makes sense
+- Leverage and enhance internal tooling where it makes sense

 ### GitOps Architecture